18F/boise/_pages/stakeholders.md

 - [Department of Homeland Security (DHS) Continuous Diagnostics and Mitigation (CDM)](https://www.dhs.gov/cdm)
 - Office of Management and Budget (OMB) / Office of American Innovation (OAI)
 - National Institute of Standards and Technology (NIST)
-- General Services Administration (GSA)’s Federal Risk and Authorization Management Program (FedRAMP)
+- General Services Administration (GSA)'s Federal Risk and Authorization Management Program (FedRAMP)

 ## Roles

-Within each agency, the following roles are tasked with setting, adapting, enforcing, and/or abiding by their agency’s ATO processes:
+Within each agency, the following roles are tasked with setting, adapting, enforcing, and/or abiding by their agency's ATO processes:

 - Chief Information Security Officers (CISOs) and their staff
     - Information System Security Managers (ISSMs) and Officers (ISSOs)